 Policy into Practice

 There is a need for proper documentation at all stages when considering the issue of support for pupils with medical needs in school.
-This will be kept in the Head Teacher's office and in the child's personal file.
+This will be kept in the child's personal file in the admin office.